Design-Computing/Design-Computing.github.io/md/week1.md

 Wait for the incredibly subtle indicator to stop moving, then...

+##### Alternatively, push from the command line

+I've you can get down with a bit of typing, I think it's _much_ better to type `git push` into the terminal.
+It's less fiddly, and you also get much more feedback about whether is has worked or not.

 #### Test

 Hopefully, for the last time, write, at the terminal: